 These student ambassadors now lead all aspects of the EU program.
 The program also benefits from faculty staff collaboration.
 Seventy engaging hands-on, ambassador-led, discipline-related activities have been developed, ranging from engineering to dance, from mock law trials to slam poetry, and from optometry to business entrepreneurship.
-All are ageappropriate and linked to related study and career opportunities.
+All are age-appropriate and linked to related study and career opportunities.

-The on-campus career development component has more recently been reinforced by in-school activities (in response to teachers' feedback) to deepen and consolidate learnings.
-These include the development of pre- and post-EU Career Conversation resources and in-school tertiary admissions and career sessions.
+The on-campus career development component has more recently been reinforced by inschool activities (in response to teachers' feedback) to deepen and consolidate learnings.
+These include the development of pre- and post-EU Career Conversation resources and inschool tertiary admissions and career sessions.

-The pre-tertiary scaffolded journey for school-age low-income and Indigenous students personal contact with student ambassador role models.
+Student and teacher feedback demonstrates that the program debunks myths, particularly the myths that 'people like me don't go to university' and 'it's too expensive', and builds aspiration for post-school study.
+Students and teachers consider that the program's success arises from the opportunity to experience the campus first-hand, and the personal contact with student ambassador role models.
 Queensland Tertiary Admissions Centre (QTAC) applications data indicates that interest in tertiary education is being stimulated.
 University applications from QUT target schools increased by 20 per cent between 2011 and 2016 (compared with a 15.8 per cent increase across all Queensland schools).
 In addition, 56.5 per cent of EU camp attendees made tertiary applications via QTAC.